-6 Macmillan (Mac) Pass or Mile 222 is a location regularly frequented by Tu Łidlini Dena and Shúhtaot'ıne, who generally refer to the broader general area as Dechılo (S/SD) or Dechenla (Kaska Dena), meaning 'the land at the end of or at the edge of the spruce trees or treeline' (Winbourne 2017b).
-In this report, the name Dechenla is used to encompass mountain caribou habitat including the area around Macmillan Pass, Caribou Pass, K'á Tó (Willow Flats), Dechenla Lodge (Mile 212), and the Mackenzie Mountain barrens.
+8 Macmillan (Mac) Pass or Mile 222 is a location regularly frequented by Tu Łidlini Dena and Shúhtaot'ıne, who generally refer to the broader general area as Dechılo (S/SD) or Dechenla (Kaska Dena), meaning 'the land at the end of or at the edge of the spruce trees or treeline' (Winbourne 2017b).
+In this report, the name Dechenla is used to encompass northern mountain caribou habitat including the area around Macmillan Pass, Caribou Pass, K'á Tớ (Willow Flats), Dechenla Lodge (Mile 212), and the Mackenzie Mountains barrens.

-descriptions of caribou within the Bonnet Plume herd (Barichello pers. comm.
+One Tu Łidlini elder described caribou coming from the northwest as being small caribou (also with different antler characteristics than other herds); this is consistent with Gwich'in descriptions of caribou within the Bonnet Plume herd (Barichello pers. comm.
 2019).
 More details are provided on these caribou in the Movements section.

-An outfitter with experience in the Gayna River area describes two distinct herds there.
+An outfitter with experience in the Gayna River area describes two distinct herds there:

 "For a while there was talk about a separate 'Mountain River Herd'; I would tend to agree that the caribou we see are not the same ones that are in big numbers down on the Redstone.
 There really is no science to back up that theory but I am quite sure they are separate herds.
 In September and October, when there are huge bunches gathering down at the Redstone, the northern herds are congregating on the Front Range...
 I am sure that there are caribou that wander back and forth so there will be genetic [similarity], but for the most part these are separate herds.
 I am not even sure that referring to them as separate herds is accurate - they wander so much during the fly season in the summer that there are undoubtedly animals that travel as far as the Redstone and vice versa."
-(Harold Grinde in Winbourne 2019: 8)
+(Harold Grinde [Gana River Outfitters Ltd.] in Winbourne 2019: 8)

-Southern range
+Southern Range

-Some traditional knowledge on northern mountain caribou was recorded during research conducted for the Prairie Creek Mine and Proposed Access Road in the Dehcho region, when team members and elders from Nahanni Butte stated that there were caribou in the area of concern.
+Some traditional knowledge on northern mountain caribou was recorded during research conducted for the Prairie Creek Mine and proposed access road in the Dehcho region, when team members and elders from Nahanni Butte stated that there were caribou in the area of concern.
 Park staff had observations of caribou that included animal sightings, shed antlers, and tracks - those observations were mostly during summer with some winter observations.
 Hunting outfitters reported the largest numbers in the Prairie Creek area during fall in that study (ENR 2016).

 South Nahanni Outfitters has their main camp on a tributary of the Root River and they indicate that they mostly encounter caribou from the Redstone herd in that area, and only a few Nahanni caribou (Winbourne 2019).
-Nahanni Butte Outfitters, operating in the South Nahanni area, have a different experience, and describe variation among three distinct groups of caribou as follows:
+Nahanni Butte Outfitters, operating in the south Nahanni area, have a different experience, and describe variation among three distinct groups of caribou as follows:

-- 1. North side of Nahanni River In the Prairie Creek area and drainages north of the Nahanni River.
-They seem to be the same caribou as on the Keele River they are the same size, have the same body, and are not as big as the caribou south of the Nahanni River.
-Their distribution is all along the Yukon/NWT border. - 2.
-South side of the Nahanni River Have distinctly bigger bodies than those seen on the north side of the river. - 3.
-The Flat River Group A third group around the Flat River, to the west and northwest corner of their hunting area that is even bigger-bodied.
+1. North side of Nahanni River - In the Prairie Creek area and drainages north of the Nahanni River.
+They seem to be the same caribou as on the Keele River - they are the same size, have the same body, and are not as big as the caribou south of the Nahanni River.
+Their distribution is all along the Yukon/NWT border.

+2. South side of the Nahanni River - Have distinctly bigger bodies than those seen on the north side of the river.

+3. The Flat River group - A third group around the Flat River, to the west and northwest corner of their hunting area, that is even bigger-bodied than those on the south side of the Nahanni River.
 They are not very plentiful, but very large, and their distribution is all along the mountains towards Cantung (Winbourne 2019).